SkyBlueRW/SkyBlueRW.github.io/_posts/2023-07-23-anchor-forecast-bayesian.md

 \end{aligned}
 $$

-It takes just a few lines of algebra to pin down the posterior for the expected return $$\mu\|Q$$.
-The posterior is conditional on our expected return forecast combined from the prior.
+It takes a few lines of algebra to pin down the posterior for the expected return $$\mu\|Q$$.
+We combine the two source of information to a new forecast on expected return

 $$
 \begin{aligned}